scottmattes1/superstore-project/README.md

 1. Data Acquisition and Preparation: Load the dataset from Kaggle.com using pandas, perform data cleaning, and handle any missing or inconsistent values.
 2. Data Exploration: Explore the dataset to gain insights into sales patterns, identify outliers, and assess the relationships between different variables.
 3. Statistical Analysis: Conduct autocorrelation and seasonality analysis to identify lag periods and patterns in the data.
-4. Modeling: Fit and evaluate a Holt's Linear, Holt's seasonal, and ...... to forecast sales volume and compare its performance with the Rolling Average model.
+4. Modeling: Fit and evaluate a Holt's Linear, Holt's seasonal, and a Linear Regression model to forecast sales volume and compare their performance with the Rolling Average baseline model.
 5. Evaluation: Evaluate the models' performance using appropriate metrics and validate their effectiveness in predicting sales revenue.
 6. Interpretation: Interpret the model results, identify significant features, and draw actionable conclusions for the company.
 7. Recommendations: Provide recommendations based on the analysis to help the company improve sales strategies and optimize revenue.